CAST-genomics/haptools/docs/api/data.rst

 **********
 The ``data`` property of a :class:`Genotypes` object is a numpy array representing the genotype matrix.
 Rows of the array are samples and columns are variants.
 Each entry in the matrix is a tuple of values -- one for each chromosome.
 Each value is an integer denoting the index of the allele (0 for REF, 1 for the first ALT allele, 2 for the next ALT allele, etc).

 There are two additional properties that contain variant and sample metadata.
 The ``variants`` property is a numpy structured array and the ``samples`` property is a simple tuple of sample IDs.
-The ``variants`` structured array has four named columns: "id", "chrom", "pos", and "aaf" (alternate allele frequency).
+The ``variants`` structured array has three named columns: "id" (variant ID), "chrom" (chromosome name), and "pos" (chromosomal position).

 Reading a file
 **************